Keith Davis (safety)

-Keith Lamont Davis (born December 30, 1978) is a former American football safety in the National Football League for the Dallas Cowboys.
-He played college football at Sam Houston State University.
+Keith Lamont Davis (born December 30, 1978) is an American former professional football player who was a safety for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Sam Houston State Bearkats.

-Early years
+Early life

 Davis attended Italy High School.
 In football, he was a four-year starter.
 He had 33 touchdown receptions and 5 blocked punts in his last 2 seasons.
 He was a two-time All-District and All-State wide receiver and defensive back at UIL Class AA.

 He was a starter on the varsity basketball team that won the 1997 Class AA State Championship.
 He also lettered in baseball.

 College career

 Davis accepted a football scholarship from Sam Houston State University.
 As a redshirt freshman, he started 5 games at safety and made 40 tackles.

 As a sophomore, he was named a starter at safety, posting 104 tackles, 11 passes defensed, 2 interceptions, 3 forced fumbles, 2 fumble recoveries and 3 blocked punts.

 As a junior, he was named Southland Conference Defensive Player of the Year and team MVP after posting 99 tackles, 14 tackles for loss (led the team), 2 interceptions and 2 blocked punts.

 As a senior, he led the team with 96 tackles (led the team), 67 solo tackles (led the team), 7 pass defended, three forced fumbles, one sack, and one fumble recovery.
 He earned Division I-AA All-American honors and All-Southland Conference honors after the season.
 He finished his college career with 339 tackles (fourth in school history) and 6 interceptions.

 In 2013, he was named to the Southland Conference 2000s All-Decade Team.
 In 2014, he was inducted into the Sam Houston State Athletic Hall of Honor.

-On December 7, 2018, Davis graduated from Sam Houston State with a Bachelor of Science in Kinesiology degree.
+On December 7, 2018, Davis graduated from Sam Houston State University with a Bachelor of Science in Kinesiology degree.